Renal artery stenosis

 - Aorta at the level of the SMA.

-- The lumen of the origin, proximal and mid RRA appears narrowed with some aliasing under colour Doppler ultrasound.
+- The lumen of the origin, proximal and mid RRA appears narrowed with some aliasing under color Doppler ultrasound.

 - The lumen of the distal RRA appears normal and no aliasing is seen.